-Clicking on any value in Protobi creates a filter that applies to every element.
+Pressing on any value in Protobi creates a filter that applies to every element.
 This enables you to see how respondents who answered one question answered other questions.
-Click anywhere to filter everywhere.
+Press anywhere to filter everywhere.

 Protobi automatically compares every result to a baseline distribution so that you can immediately see important differences and quickly test hypotheses.